COVID-19 and Immunodeficiency Frequently Asked Questions (FAQ)

 People with severe immunodeficiency, including those undergoing bone marrow transplant (haematopoietic stem cell transplant [HSCT]) are at high risk from all infections.
 They will already be aware of the need to avoid infections, (including actions listed below) and what to do if they are unwell or come in contact with any infectious disease.

 People with immunodeficiencies who receive monthly immunoglobulin replacement therapy infusions in hospitals still need to receive their treatment.
 Hospital infection control policies are in place with extra precautions to isolate patients with, or at risk of getting COVID-19.
 If infection of COVID-19 is suspected at the time of infusion, promptly contact the treating team for advice.

-What actions can reduce the spread of COVID-19 and other respiratory infections?
+Q 7: What actions can reduce the spread of COVID-19 and other infections?